 If you’ve read anything about low-carb dieting or the “Mediterranean Diet,” you know that the consumption of healthy oils containing these fatty acids, produces astounding health benefits in the human body.
 Heart disease and various cardiovascular disorders respond quickly and positively.
 Brain function is improved, diabetes is brought under control, blood sugar is regulated, and cancer risk soon plummets.

 Perhaps you’ve heard of GLA (gamma-linoleic acid) and DHA (docosahexaenoic acid).
 Human breast milk is high in GLA, probably due to the infant child’s need for brain-building fats.
 And since many infants never gained the important nutritional benefits of their mothers’ milk, they’ve been GLA-deficient for their entire lives.
-The American diet of processed foods contains virtually no GLA.
-And low-carb dieters aren’t getting any either, unless they specifically supplement it.
+A diet of processed foods contains virtually no GLA.
+Low-carb dieters aren’t getting any either, unless they specifically supplement it.

 GLA is not only known for regulating blood sugar and providing important nutrients to the brain; it also exhibits immune-boosting properties.
 In fact, according to Dr. Hass, author of Staying Health With Nutrition, GLA has been shown to be effective for the following health conditions: